EricJ-code/Mutation-Testing/README.md

    89:             c = (a + b) / 2
 --------------------------------------------------------------------------------
 ```
+Overall, this test suite needs more testing for embedded "ifs" and loops.
 ## Conclusion
-In conclusion this test suite needs more testing for embedded "ifs" and loops.
+In summary, mutation testing provided valuable insights into test quality.
+After successive rounds, test effectiveness improved from 54.3% to 69.6% mutation score.
+However, some arithmetic and conditional mutants survived, indicating areas needing more robust testing.
+This evaluation proves mutation testing can incrementally guide and strengthen test suites over time by revealing shortcomings through controlled fault injection.
+Mutation score measures resilience unlike high-level coverage metrics alone.